TadiT7/treble_experimentations_wiki/Chuwi-Hi9-Air.md

     Confirm OK on screen via 'vol+'.
     > :warning: When relocking the bootloader again via `fastboot oem lock` the device won't boot custom images any longer...

-* flash [image](https://github.com/phhusson/treble_experimentations/releases) with the `fastboot` utility (after uncompressing downloaded xz archive):
+* flash [image](https://github.com/phhusson/treble_experimentations/releases) with the `fastboot` utility (_after_ uncompressing the downloaded xz archive):
     ```
     $ fastboot erase system
     $ fastboot -u flash system system-arm64-aonly-vanilla-nosu.img
     $ fastboot reboot
     ```
     :repeat: This step may be repeated for later image releases with fixes and Android security patches (tested successfully for v31>32>123)...
-     > Alternatively, you could flash via TWRP as "System Image".
-Refrain from formatting data, as the device will fail to boot then :-1:: [Link](https://www.xda-developers.com/flash-generic-system-image-project-treble-device/)
+     > Alternatively, you could flash the img file via TWRP as "System Image".
+Refrain from formatting data, as the device will _fail to boot_ then :-1: ([Link](https://www.xda-developers.com/flash-generic-system-image-project-treble-device/)) - unless you remove device encryption first: Using TWRP you have to install [remove_encryption_97.zip](https://4pda.ru/forum/index.php?showtopic=907162&st=600) and reboot to recovery before proceeding by reformatting the data partition in TWRP.
-* wait patiently for another erase job to finish and initial boot (which now displays android animation instead of CHUWI) to complete: This will take several minutes
+* wait patiently for another erase job to finish and initial boot (which now displays an "Android" animation instead of "CHUWI") to complete: This will take several minutes

 ## Hardware support